-The Therapeutic Community Integration Team works with individuals who have behavioral conditions requiring interventions and support to ensure community and personal safety.
-In addition, they work with individuals with criminal restrictions in collaboration with the State of Vermont Department of Corrections, Probation and Parole Division.
+The Behavior Support Program provides support in 24 hour per day supervised residential model.
+Within the homes support is provided to individuals who have behavioral conditions requiring interventions and support to ensure community and personal safety including criminal restrictions.
 The team helps to implement behavioral treatment programs for individuals having a difficult time managing their emotions.
 The team uses behavioral support planning and positive protocols to help identify and increase more socially appropriate behaviors within the community.

-The Therapeutic Community Integration Team uses research based interventions treatment models, which are provided in a variety of settings, including a 24 hours per day supervised residential model, home providers and independent apartments with supported living.
 The goal is to increase self-regulation skills and consistently supervise and cue individuals in their natural environments until a less structured model is deemed appropriate by the Therapeutic Community Integration Team.